serpaulus/VBA_Challenge/README.md

 This exercise clearly shows how proper code structure and function utilization can significantly increase application performance.

-The original code, although easier to understand and write, more than doubles the processing times.
+The original code, although easier to understand and write, has a much longer processing time.
 The refactoring process although challenging will likely show it’s worth, especially when processing larger amounts of data.